Rex71/Asterisk-AMI-transfer-tool/README.md

 example: ./repeat.sh 192.168.0.50 5038 admin easypass 5000 reception 1000

-The user will receive call answer and click transfer, the call will be transfered to extension<1000--example> everytime they click transfer on a new call.)
+The agent will receive a call, answer, speak and when ready click transfer, the call will be transfered to extension<1000--reception>)

-The Application will send commands to Asterisk AMI to trasnfer the call.
+The Application will send commands to Asterisk AMI to transfer the call.

                           ***********************************************************************